DaringCuteSeal/askme-rs/README.md

 # How it works

-AskMe has many modes for you to pick from, currently, only `askme-memorize` is properly implemented, and `askme-multichoice` is currently being implemented.
-This program will have multiple binaries when installed.
+AskMe has many modes for you to pick from.
+Currently, it consists of:
+- `askme-memorize`
+- `askme-multichoices`
+- `askme-correctme`

 # Usage